 - Since God is essentially loving, the doctrine of the Trinity is more plausible than any unitarian doctrine of God. (emphasis mine)

-I will end this article with several illuminating quotes from Ravi Zacharias:
+I will end this article with an illuminating quote from Ravi Zacharias:

 Thank you my friends for considering the above explanations of the Trinity.
 I hope they are helpful in furthering your understanding of what we, as Christians, truly believe God to be, both in essence and personhood.
 (For more on Trinty and Tawhid, here) If you have questions, or would like to discuss the Trinity and Tawhid further, please feel to contact me at: 4Lane.email@example.com